Ryan Reynolds: 1991–2003: Career beginnings

 Reynolds began his career in 1991 in the Canadian teen soap opera Hillside (1991–1993), which was distributed in the United States by Nickelodeon under the title Fifteen.
 He portrayed Billy Simpson—a character who turned to bullying to cope with family issues and romantic rejections.
 He made his feature film debut in the coming-of-age drama Ordinary Magic (1993) by playing Jeffrey, an orphan raised in India, who is inspired by Mahatma Gandhi to go on a hunger strike in a small town in Canada.
-Directed by Giles Walker, the film generally received both mixed and disappointing reviews; Varietys Paul Lenti thought that the script's "overall facile characterizations and predictable plot development detract from real tension".
+Directed by Giles Walker, the film generally received mixed reviews; Varietys Paul Lenti thought that the script's "overall facile characterizations and predictable plot development detract from real tension".
 Between 1993 and 1994, Reynolds took on the dual roles of Macro and Lee in the children's half-hour television series The Odyssey.

-In 1995, Reynolds made his first The Outer Limits appearance in "If These Walls Could Talk".
+In 1995, Reynolds made his first The Outer Limits appearance in the episode "If These Walls Could Talk".
 In 1996, Reynolds made cameo appearances in television shows The X-Files and The John Larroquette Show, playing in the episodes "Syzygy" and "Napping to Success", respectively.
 That year, he co-starred with Melissa Joan Hart on the television film Sabrina the Teenage Witch (1996)—based on the comic book series of the same name—in which he played the titular character's love interest, Seth.
 Reynolds portrayed Bobby Rupp, the boyfriend of murdered teenager Nancy Clutter, in the two-part miniseries In Cold Blood (1996), an adaptation of Truman Capote's 1966 nonfiction novel of the same name.
 He returned to feature films with the dark comedy The Alarmist (1997), portraying Howard, the teenage son of Gale (Kate Capshaw).
 After both are harmed at their home, Tommy (David Arquette) begins to suspect Heinrich's (Stanley Tucci) involvement.
 The film received mainly negative reviews from critics.
 Reynolds appeared twice more in The Outer Limits, playing the character Paul Nodel in episodes from 1997 and 1998.